aahnik/tgcf/README.md

 Make sure you have `python` 3.6 or above installed, by running `python --version`.

+**The following commands are to be executed on a Mac/Linux terminal like bash or zsh.
+If you are a Windows user, then I strongly recommend using [pythonanywhere](https://github.com/aahnik/telegram-chat-forward/discussions/23) or [termux](https://github.com/aahnik/telegram-chat-forward/discussions/20), unless you are familiar with using command line on Windows.**

+> Changes may be required to be made in the following commands to make them Windows compatible.

 - Clone this repo and move into it to get started.

 ```shell